unfoldingWord-box3/next-js-template/README.md

 *Steps*

 1. Use `git clone git@github.com:unfoldingWord-box3/next-js-template.git` to download the latest code and set up as a local git repo.
 NOTE: alternativiely, the repo may be forked.
+2. Use `yarn install` to build the app template
+2. Use `yarn dev` to run the app template
 2. Create a branch to contain your changes
 3. Make changes, commit, and push to your branch
 4. When changes are complete, create Pull Request (PR) and request they be reviewed and merged